bitsofcotton/randtools/README.md

 So we cannot do them without much calculation on such tan\<a,x\> compression types depends on self similar loop structure, and if they could be described the framework we know, it also causes same description basis on them.

 So analogy against to separation of one and another, {descriptionability} can be described as 3 of the pillars.
-Since they stands on obscurity of the separation itself, the pillars of the result of such start structure can be non unique existances.
+Since they stands on obscurity of the separation itself, the pillars of the result of such start structure can be non unique existences.

 Also, if such structure is some of the duality, ones can be described as the similar structure of the tips BN.